ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 )
 ```

+!!! note
+    `LIBRARY_OUTPUT_DIRECTORY` property should be set only for libraries that represent modules with agents.

+!!! note
+    You can set `CMAKE_OUTPUT_LIBRARY_DIRECTORY` instead of setting `LIBRARY_OUTPUT_DIRECTORY` property for each extension.

+!!! note
+    `SC_EXTENSIONS_DIRECTORY` variable should have path to the directory with extensions for the sc-machine.
+After building module with agent this directory path should be specified via `--extensions` when starting the sc-machine to load implemented module with agent.

 ---

 ### **4. Define a class in C++ for this agent and specifies class of actions that this agent performs and its program.**